Registration Dossier

 Additional information

-Araibi et al (1989) report adverse effects on the fertility of male rats administered sodium fluoride in the diet at concentrations of 100 and 200 ppm.
+Araibi et al (1989) reported adverse effects on the fertility of male rats administered sodium fluoride in the diet exposed for 60 days at concentrations of 100 and 200 ppm.
 Exposure resulted in a reduction in successful matings and reduced litter size; findings were associated with a reduction in seminiferous tubule diameter and a thickened peritubular membrane.
 The numbers of tubules containing spermatozoa were decreased and serum testosterone levels were also reduced.
-Chinoy & Sequeira (1989) report alterations in the histoarchitecture of the testes in mice gavaged with sodium fluoride at dose levels of 10 and 20 mg/kg bw/d for 30 days.
-Findings were characterised by severe disorganisation and denudation of germinal epithelial cells of the seminiferous tubules, absence of sperm from the tubular lumen, reduced in epithelial cell height, nuclear pkynosis, denudation of cells and absence of sperm occurred in the cauda epididymis.
+Chinoy & Sequeira (1989) reported alterations in the histoarchitecture of the testes in mice gavaged with sodium fluoride at dose levels of 10 and 20 mg/kg bw/d for 30 days.
+Findings were characterised by severe disorganisation and denudation of germinal epithelial cells of the seminiferous tubules, absence of sperm from the tubular lumen, reduced in epithelial cell height, nuclear pyknosis, denudation of cells and absence of sperm occurred in the cauda epididymis.
 The effects seen after 30 days administration were reversible.
-Chinoy et al (1992) report reduced fertility in male rats administered sodium fluoride by gavage at dose levels of 5 and 10 mg/kg bw for 30 days.
-Findings were accompanied by reduced sperm count and motility and various biochemical changes in the testes.
+Chinoy et al (1992) reported reduced fertility in male rats administered sodium fluoride by gavage at dose levels of 5 and 10 mg/kg bw for 30 days.
+Findings were accompanied by reduced sperm count and motility and various biochemical changes in the testes and epididymides (inhibited succinate dehydrogenase, adenosine triphosphatase).

 The results of these studies are consistent, however their value and reliability is significantly compromised by the absence of any information on the fluoride levels in diet and/or drinking water.
 The actual levels of fluoride exposure cannot be accurately assessed.
 It is also notable that the findings of these published investigative studies of non-standard design contrast with the total absence of reproductive toxicity at comparable dose levels in the FDA studies reported below.

 Messer et al (1973) investigated the reproductive toxicity of sodium fluoride in a two-generation study in which female mice were administered the test material in the drinking water at dose levels of 0, 50, 100 or 200 ppm.
+Female mice were fed a low fluoride diet (0.1-0.3 ppm fluoride).
 A progressive decline in litter production was seen in the control group.
 All females administered 200 ppm fluoride died over the study period; only a small number of litters were produced at the 100 ppm.
-It is suggested that a level of 50 ppm sodium fluoride (equivalent to approximately 7.5 mg/kg bw.d fluoride) is required to maintain reproductive capacity in female mice.
-In a 3 -generation mouse study (Tao & Suttie, 1976), no effects of fluoride on reproduction were seen.
-The study is of limited value, however the authors suggest that the effects of fluoride seen in the study of Messeret al (1973) was due to the influence of fluoride on teh absorption of iron from a low iron diet.
+It is suggested that a level of 50 ppm sodium fluoride (equivalent to approximately 7.5 mg/kg bw/day fluoride ion) is more adequate to maintain reproductive capacity in female mice.
+In a 3 -generation mouse study (Tao & Suttie, 1976), a first generation were exposed to 0 ppm and 2 ppm fluoride (as NaF) in a low fluoride diet, and mated with untreated males.
+Second and third generation females received 0, 2 and 100 ppm fluoride in the low fluoride diet.
+The low fluoride diet contained less than 0.5 ppm fluoride.
+No signs of fluoride toxicity were reported.
+No compound-related effects on reproduction were observed.
+The presence of a kidney infection may have affected the reliability of the study.
+The study is considered of limited value, however the authors suggest that the effects of fluoride seen in the study of Messer et al (1973) was due to the influence of fluoride on the absorption of iron from a low iron diet.

 FDA studies

 In contrast to the other studies which report effects of fluoride on male fertility and spermatogenesis, no effects were observed in the FDA studies following extensive investigation.
 The two-generation FDA study is of standard design and is comprehensively reported, and it is notable in these studies that the contribution of diet and drinking water to the total fluoride intake was assessed.
 The EU RAR for HF also considers the data available for the reproductive toxicity of NaF and concludes that the FDA studies are key, for reasons of design, reporting and control of fluoride levels.
-The EU RAR concludes that the NOAEL for reproductive toxicity is 250 ppm NaF, which corresponds to approximately 10 mg/kg bw/d fluoride.
+The EU RAR also concludes that the NOAEL for reproductive toxicity is 250 ppm NaF.
 The absence of any apparent effects on the reproductive organs in chronic toxicity and carcinogenicity studies is also notable.

 Effects on developmental toxicity